Bette Midler 'fine' after falling onstage

 "You may hear I was in a little accident on stage tonight; two set pieces collided, I had to make a run for it, and I fell," she wrote.
 "But I'm fine."

-Midler took home the Tony award for best actress in a musical for her role in "Hello Dolly" in June.
+Midler took home the Tony award for best leading actress in a musical for her role in "Hello Dolly" in June.
 In her acceptance speech, she called it "one of the greatest professional experiences of my entire life."